sendbird/sendbird-syncmanager-ios/README.md

 [channelCollection remove];
 ```

 As aforementioned, `SBSMChannelCollection` provides event handler with delegate.
 Event handler is named as `SBSMChannelCollectionDelegate` and it receives `SBSMChannelEventAction` and list of `channels` when an event has come.
-The `SBSMChannelEventAction` is a keyword to notify what happened to the channel list, and the `channel` is a kind of `SBDGroupChannel` instance.
+The `SBSMChannelEventAction` is a keyword to notify what happened to the channel list, and the `channel` is one of `SBDGroupChannel` instance.
 You can create an view controller instance and implement the event handler and add it to the collection.

 ```swift
 // swift